Gaito Gazdanov: Biography

 Gazdanov's first novel — An Evening with Claire (1929) — won accolades from Maxim Gorky and Vladislav Khodasevich, who noted his indebtedness to Marcel Proust.
 In "Black Swans", a 1930 short story, the protagonist commits suicide because he has no chance of moving to Australia, which he imagines to be an idealised paradise of graceful black swans.
 On the strength of his first short stories, Gazdanov was described by critics as one of the most gifted writers to begin his career in emigration.

 Gazdanov's mature work was produced after World War II.
 He tried to write in a new genre, metaphysical thrillers.
-His mastery of criminal plots and understanding of psychological detail are evident in his two most popular novels, The Spectre of Alexander Wolf and The Return of the Buddha, whose English translations appeared in 1950 and 1951.
+His mastery of criminal plots and understanding of psychological detail is evident in his two most popular novels, The Spectre of Alexander Wolf and The Return of the Buddha, whose English translations appeared in 1950 and 1951.
 The writer "excels in creating characters and plots in which cynicism and despair remain in precarious yet convincing balance with a courageous acceptance of life and even a certain joie de vivre."

 In 1953, Gazdanov joined Radio Liberty, where he hosted a program about Russian literature (under the name of Georgi Cherkasov) until his death of lung cancer in 1971.

 Gazdanov's works were never published in the Soviet Union.
 After several decades of oblivion, starting in the 1990s more than fifty editions of his works, including a three-volume collection (1998) followed by a five-volume collection (2009, ed. by T.N.
 Krasavchenko) were finally published in post-Soviet Russia.
 The Ossetian artistic community, led by Valery Gergiev, had a new tombstone placed at his grave in Sainte-Geneviève-des-Bois.
 The annual Gazdanov Readings are held to discuss his literary heritage.